GitFrog/git-training/lesson-4/01_LEC_Lesson4.md

 ## 3-way merge (with conflict)

-In the case that a merge does involve the same files, git will identify all the files that are affected by conflicts.
+In the case that a merge does involve the same files being modified, git will identify all the files that are affected by conflicts.
+This is an important point: **files must have diverged (as in received conflicting commits across branches) to be considered in conflict**.
+If a file has been changed in only one of the branches, then git will not consider it a conflict, and changes will be fast-forwarded.

 Within the conflicting files themselves, you will notice new entries, generally following this format: